University of Miami Data & Information Overview

 The student loan default rate at U Miami is 1.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do U Miami Graduates Make?bachelor's degree recipients from U Miami make around $60,100 per year during the early years of their employment.
-That's great news for U Miami students since it is 51% more than the average college graduate's salary of $39,802 per year.
+This is good news for future U Miami graduates since it is 51% more than the average college graduate's salary of $39,802 per year.

 Location of University of Miami